DWTechs/Checkard.js/README.md

 ): v is number {}

 /**
- * Checks if the given value is a string and optionally compares its length.
+ * Checks if the given value is a string and optionally checks its length.
  *
  * @param {unknown} v - The value to check.
  * @param {Comparator | null} [comparator=null] - An optional comparator to compare the string length.
  * @param {number | null} [limit=null] - An optional limit to compare the string length against.
- * @returns {boolean} True if the value is a string and meets the comparator and limit conditions, otherwise false.
+ * @returns {boolean} True if the value is a string and meets the limit conditions, otherwise false.
  */
 isString(
     v: unknown,